-Annual Improvements to PFRSs (2011-2013 cycle) The Annual Improvements to PFRSs (2011-2013 cycle) are effective for annual
+• Annual Improvements to PFRSs (2011-2013 cycle)

+The Annual Improvements to PFRSs (2011-2013 cycle) are effective for annual periods beginning on or after January 1, 2015 and are not expected to have a material impact on the Group.
+They include:

-- PFRS 3, Business Combinations Scope Exceptions for Joint Arrangements The amendment is applied prospectively and clarifies the following regarding the scope exceptions within PFRS 3: - Joint arrangements, not just joint ventures, are outside the scope of PFRS 3. - This scope exception applies only to the accounting in the financial statements of the joint arrangement itself. - PFRS 13, Fair Value Measurement Portfolio Exception The amendment is applied prospectively and clarifies that the portfolio exception in PFRS 13 can be applied not only to financial assets and financial liabilities, but also to other contracts within the scope of PAS 39 (or PFRS 9, as applicable). - PAS 40, Investment Property The amendment is applied prospectively and clarifies that PFRS 3, and not the description of ancilliary services in PAS 40, is used to determine if the transaction is the purchase of an asset or business combination.
+- PFRS 3, Business Combinations Scope Exceptions for Joint ArrangementsThe amendment is applied prospectively and clarifies the following regarding the scope exceptions within PFRS 3: - Joint arrangements, not just joint ventures, are outside the scope of PERS 3. - This scope exception applies only to the accounting in the financial statements of the joint arrangement itself. - PFRS 13, Fair Value Measurement Portfolio Exception The amendment is applied prospectively and clarifies that the portfolio exception in PFRS 13 can be applied not only to financial assets and financial liabilities, but also to other contracts within the scope of PAS 39 (or PFRS 9, - PAS 40, Investment PropertyThe amendment is applied prospectively and clarifies that PFRS 3, and not the description of ancilliary services in PAS 40, is used to determine if the transaction is the purchase of an asset or business combination.
 The description of ancilliary services in PAS 40 only differentiates between investment property and owner-occupied property (i.e., property, plant and equipment).